 - They should be confident in the courtroom

-It’s not in your best interest to get a newbie lawyer who has never spoken in front of a jury or judge.
-Everyone has to start somewhere, but when you ask your prospective lawyer this question, the answer you want is that they’ve handled lots of cases like yours.
+Getting a newbie lawyer who has never spoken in front of a jury or judge is not in your best interest.
+Of course, everyone has to start somewhere, but when you ask your prospective lawyer this question, the answer you want is that they’ve handled lots of cases like yours.

 2. Have You Won Cases Like Mine Before?